jonah-kayiwa/Bank-of-flatiron/README.md

 # THE ROYAL BANK OF FLATIRON

 ## Project DEscription
-Flatiron Bank App is a React-based web app that displays a list of your recent bank transaction.
-You can also filter the transactions by Desscription, Category, Amount and Date.
+The Royal Bank of Flatiron Bank App is a React-based web app that is going to display a list of your recent bank transactions carried out.
+The user can also filter out the transactions basing on Date, Amount transacted,Description as well as Category.

 ### Techonoligies USed
 - React.js

 ### Author
-Jonah Kayiwa.
+Jonah Kayiwa

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project has been bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts